I'm an aspiring writer, but overall, I am an American who seeks a better United States of America. Come join me in my journey of truth.

 Aspergians Allegedly Have Repetitive Behavior

 Okay.
 So what if someone has a routine?
 Perhaps that individual is more disciplined than others.
-Certainly everyone struggling with their weight would like to engage in repetitive behavior in the form of whatever exercise and good eating habits he or she needs in order to get their body back to normal.
+Certainly everyone struggling with their weight would like to engage in repetitive behavior in the form of whatever exercise and good eating habits he or she needs in order to get their body back in shape.

 Ms. Holland even states in her above-cited article that just because someone engages in this type of behavior does not mean that that individual has "Asperger's Syndrome."
 Most of us find nothing wrong with anyone having some kind of order and stability in their life.
 Therefore, already I cannot buy into this "Asperger's Syndrome" fairy tale.